For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Or participated in the JagTag programme.

-The scholarship is paid to two UK students every year (one male and one female).
-Applications typically close in the spring.
+The scholarship is paid to two UK students every year and applications typically open in March.
 And for more details on the funding, head over to Jaguars' website.

 7. A bursary if your parents have served in the Royal Navy or Royal Marines